konsumer/dkart/README.md

 ## TODO

 * Actually Implement MBC1
-* Get menu working (on menu selection, set mem, load on reboot)
 * Get SD-loading working (on boot load into RAM from SD while playing logo)
+* Get menu working (get list of ROMs from firmware, on menu selection, set mem, load on reboot & clear mem)
 * Implement MBC5
 * Replace Nintendo logo with mine
 * add extra IO-functionality, reading/writing to a specific memory location to turn on "I/O mode" and be able to interface with other peripherals